alinemorelli/callcenter/README.md

 * Run `docker-compose up` to run the database and API
 * The API services will be available at localhost:4000
+* The web dashboad will be available at localhost:3000

 Go to callcenter-api path using `cd callcenter-api`
 * Run `yarn install` to install all the necessary dependecies.